Courses and Training

 Level 3

-The National Stud’s Level 3 Stud Management and Sales Consignment Course.
+Level 3 Stud Management and Sales Consignment Course.

-A 26-week residential course offering learners the exciting opportunity to experience the whole stud year via vocational education and a comprehensive Evening Lecture Programme.
+A 28-week residential course offering learners the exciting opportunity to experience the whole stud year via vocational education and a comprehensive Evening Lecture Programme.
 Successful completion leads to a 1st4Sport Level 3 Certificate in Thoroughbred Stud Practices, 1st4Sport Level 3 Award in the Principles of Transporting Horses for Long Journeys, certificate in Emergency First Aid at Work and Manual Handling.

-Term 1: September 23rd – December 20th 2024: An amazing opportunity to learn how to undertake all aspects of yearling, mare and foal sales preparation, from how to exercise for sales prep to how to present thoroughbreds to potential buyers, through a hands on work-based learning environment.
+Term 1: September 22rd – December 19th 2025: An amazing opportunity to learn how to undertake all aspects of yearling, mare and foal sales preparation, from how to exercise for sales prep to how to present thoroughbreds to potential buyers, through a hands on work-based learning environment.
 Experience working the sales first hand through the completion of two week paid placements with a reputable consignor at the October and December sales.

-Term 2: January 6th – April 6th 2025: Gain first-hand experience of the breeding season by foaling down mares, caring for The National Stud’s exciting roster of stallions and assisting in the covering shed.
+Term 2: January 5th – April 17th 2025: Gain first-hand experience of the breeding season by foaling down mares, caring for The National Stud’s exciting roster of stallions and assisting in the covering shed.
 Practical stud work is complemented by rotations through the Stud and Nominations office and veterinary rounds, as well as trips, visits, management training, career mentoring and relevant additional qualifications.

 A part time non-residential option is available for this course.
 Successful completion will lead to a 1st4Sport Level 3 Certificate in Thoroughbred Stud Practices